-January 31, 2023
+February 22, 2023

-SUBJECT: Update on Active Traffic Mitigation Efforts
+SUBJECT: Update #2 on Active Traffic Management and Mitigation Efforts

-The purpose of this Letter to Commission (LTC) is to provide information on various traffic management and enforcement strategies currently in place to help mitigate traffic congestion along our key thoroughfares, particularly Collins Avenue in Mid-Beach and the 41 Street corridor.
+The purpose of this Letter to Commission (LTC) is to provide an update to Letter to Commission #037-2023 dated January 31, 2023, regarding various traffic management and enforcement strategies currently in place to help mitigate traffic congestion along our key thoroughfares.

 For context, it is important to note that an analysis of average daily traffic along the Julia Tuttle Causeway has shown that vehicle volumes for the month of January 2023 are approximately 5% higher as compared to January 2022 and 2.5% higher as compared to January 2019 (prepandemic) volumes.
 Most of this additional vehicular traffic uses 41 Street, Alton Road, and Collins Avenue/Indian Creek Drive to travel within the City.
+In addition, based on the Florida Department of Transportation ("FDOT") 2021 Level of Service map (attached), several major thoroughfares in our City are operating at a failing level of service (i.e. over capacity) based on average annual daily traffic volumes in comparison to the vehicle capacity of those roadways.
 In general, when roadways operate at or over capacity, particularly during peak traffic periods, any additional volume can exacerbate congestion and create gridlock.
-Moreover, when over-saturated traffic conditions occur, traffic signals cannot operate effectively and can give drivers the impression that coordination is off.
+Moreover, when oversaturated traffic conditions occur, traffic signals cannot operate effectively and can give drivers the impression that coordination is off.